Surety Business definition

 • Newco shall continue to have access to the telecommunications services used by CNA in the operation of its Surety Business prior to the Closing Date at the same level of service that CNA provided and at no more than the cost CNA allocated to its Surety Business prior to the Closing Date.

-• The Contract shall take effect at 12:01AM, Central Standard Time, on the Effective Date and shall remain in full force and effect until Midnight, Central Standard Time, XXXXXXXX, 2002 and provides cover for losses discovered on Bonds in force at the Effective Date of this contract, and losses discovered on new and renewal business written, renewed or assumed during the term of this Contract all as respects business classified by the Company as Surety Business as described in Article 2.
+• The Contract shall take effect at 12:01AM, Central Standard Time, on October 1, 2002 and shall remain in full force and effect until Midnight, Central Standard Time, December 31, 2003 and provides cover for losses discovered on Bonds in force on October 1, 2002 and Bonds written, renewed or assumed during the term of this Contract all as respects business classified by the Company as Surety Business as described in Article 2 - Business Covered.

 More Definitions of Surety Business